-- Support to develop investment plans for NDC implementation. - Facilitate access to climate finance through coordination with existing (and explore new) funding bodies and explore various innovative mechanisms and modalities for accessing finance. - Facilitate dialogue and partnerships with the private sector to strengthen their participation in climate action - Support to develop project proposals for accessing finance for implementation.
+- Support to develop investment plans for NDC implementation. - Facilitate access to climate finance through coordination with existing (and explore new) funding bodies and explore various innovative mechanisms and modalities for accessing concessional and non-concessional finance. - Facilitate dialogue and partnerships with the private sector to strengthen their participation in climate action. - Support to develop project proposals for accessing finance for implementation, as appropriate and in coordination with other mechanisms that support proposal development.